Keto Shimizu: Arrowverse

 During the 2015 Winter Television Critics Association tour, The CW announced an animated miniseries, Vixen, centered around the DC heroine.
 It premiered on CW Seed in August of the year, and was released weekly on Tuesdays.
 It shares the same universe as Arrow and The Flash.
 The series is written by Shimizu, Arrow showrunner Wendy Mericle, Brian Ford Sullivan, and comic book writer Lauren Certo.

 At the start of production for Arrows fourth season, Shimizu was promoted once again; being named producer, along with Sokolowski.
 She co-scripted the second episode of the season "The Candidate" with Guggenheim; which saw the introduction of supervillain Anarky.
 She and new co-executive producer Speed Weed wrote the seventh episode "Brotherhood".
 Shimizu next contributed to the 13th episode "Sins of the Father" with Sokolowski; and the 15th episode "Taken", which she and Sullivan wrote a teleplay for, based on a story from Guggenheim; and the critically panned "Eleven-Fifty-Nine", co-written with Guggenheim.

 With the conclusion of the fourth season, Shimizu departed Arrow and relocated to spin-off DC's Legends of Tomorrow in its second season as co-executive producer, which featured the Justice Society of America.
 She co-wrote the Reagan-era episode "Compromised", the George Lucas-themed "Raiders of the Lost Art", the dinosaur-filled "Land of the Lost", and the Tolkien-inspired "Fellowship of the Spear".
 Jesse Schedeen of IGN, Rob Bricken of Io9, and Charlie Ridgely of ComicBook.com all described the revamped second season as "the best DC TV series."

 At the beginning of Legends of Tomorrows fourth season, Shimizu was named executive producer and co-showrunner of the series.
 After her promotion, Shimizu would go onto write an additional 12 episodes of the show, including the series finale "Knocked Down, Knocked Up".

+She later served as executive producer on the animated special "Beebo Saves Christmas" in 2021.

+Night's Edge

+In 2023, it was announced she was adapting the vampire novel Night's Edge for Freeform with executive producer Jac Schaeffer.

+The Hunting Party

+In 2025, she joined the NBC thriller The Hunting Party as writer and producer.
+She wrote the second episode "Clayton Jessup" and the eight episode "Denise Glenn" in the first season.